 Getting Paid On Poshmark – Overview

 After you sell an item and ship it off, the buyer has up to three days from the time of delivery to accept the item.
-Once they accept your item, your funds will be released into your Poshmark account.
+Once they receive and accept your item, your funds will be released into your Poshmark account.
 You can then choose to move those funds over to a bank account or have them sent as a check via regular mail.
 If a buyer forgets to accept your item, Poshmark will automatically release your funds 72 hours after the time your package was delivered.

-- List an item
+- You list an item

 - You package the item and take it to the post office

-- Item is delivered to buyer
+- The item is delivered to the buyer

 - You choose to have the funds transferred to bank account or sent by check via mail

-How to View Your Balance on Poshmark
+How to View Your Pending Balance on Poshmark

 Now, when you get “paid” on Poshmark, they’re not sending you a check.
 In fact, they’re not even automatically adding it to your checking account.